shuuse/ChatTDD/README.md

 # ChatTDD

 ChatTDD is a utility designed to help developers create Test-Driven Python code using Langchain and OpenAI.
-By entering a description of the functionality you need, ChatTDD will generate pytest code for that function.
-Additionally, it allows you to review and validate the generated test code using different models from OpenAI.
+By entering a description of the functionality you need, ChatTDD will generate code for that function based on a test.

 ## Installation